Paper airplane icon

 Renting Bikes and Exploring Beautiful Bellagio

 Bellagio is just somewhere that oozes class with the grand old hotels lining the cliff sides, the chic restaurants on the water’s edge and a maze of steep passages full of boutique shops.
-The romance of the place continues with the narrow cobbled streets lined with beautiful wisteria draped pastel houses all leading down to the gently lapping waters.
-If you do a Lake Como day trip from Milan then Bellagio is a must visit.
+The romance of the place continues with the narrow cobbled streets lined with beautiful wisteria-draped pastel houses all leading down to the gently lapping waters.
+If you do a Lake Como day trip from Milan then Bellagio is a must-visit.

 After a while exploring the charms of the most famous town on Como we decided to rent bikes and head along the banks of the lake to get a feel for some of the smaller villages.

 Riding around the lake turned out to be more involved than we first imagined, we pictured a gentle track along the water’s edge where we would trundle along.
-Instead however there are a series of steep roads set back from the lake itself which makes the riding not as laid back as we expected.
-However from the vantage point of the hilly roads the view is nothing short of spectacular with many offshoots to ride down (and back up!) to take in some really hidden gems.
+Instead, however, there are a series of steep roads set back from the lake itself which makes the riding not as laid back as we expected.
+However, from the vantage point of the hilly roads, the view is nothing short of spectacular with many offshoots to ride down (and back up!) to take in some really hidden gems.

-One thing to bear in mind if you do ride around the lake is the traffic along the tight winding roads and also to remember than the front brake on bikes here and in many countries in Europe is reversed compared to what it is in the UK (A friend had a pretty rude awakening to this fact whilst we were in Switzerland mountain biking a few years back!)
+One thing to bear in mind if you do ride around the lake is the traffic along the tight winding roads and also to remember that the front brake on bikes here and in many countries in Europe is reversed compared to what it is in the UK (A friend had a pretty rude awakening to this fact whilst we were in Switzerland mountain biking a few years back!)

 As well as managing to give ourselves a decent workout we had a wonderful time escaping the groups of tourists around Bellagio and seeing a bit more of the local life of Lake Como.
-We spotted many old tiny stone churches with locals gathered in their small squares next to the lake, chatting with incredibly enthusiasm in a way only the Italians can!
-Nearby would by small docks with boats bobbing up and down next to traditional wooden houses by the crystal clear rivers feeding the lake.
+We spotted many old tiny stone churches with locals gathered in their small squares next to the lake, chatting with incredible enthusiasm in a way only the Italians can!
+Nearby would be small docks with boats bobbing up and down next to traditional wooden houses by the crystal clear rivers feeding the lake.

 Once you start riding from here you really get an idea of how big the lake is and just how many little towns and villages there are to explore.
 I first became aware of this majestic lake when a couple we know came here to spend two weeks riding around it on motorbikes.
 At the time I wondered how you could spend an entire fortnight at one lake, but now with the many little villages, towns, lagoons and secret spots to explore along its edges I can see why!
 Renting a bike is a great way to see more around the lake and really makes it one of the best day trips from Milan.